The Best Coral Reef Safe Sunscreen for Scuba Diving?

 Other factors when choosing a sunscreen

 It’s equally important to choose a sunscreen that is safe for your own health.
 The Environmental Working Group (EWG) compiles an annual list of top sunscreen choices, based on efficacy and toxicity.
 Scientists review more than 1,400 sunscreen products and rank them on a hazard scale of 0-10; 0-2 is low-hazard, 3-6 is moderate hazard and 7-10 is high hazard.
 You can review the complete list at www.ewg.org/2013sunscreen

-Now that you’re ready to make the switch to reef-safe (and human-safe) sunscreen, consider the 10 options below, all of which have a “1” rating from the EWG, and positive reviews from online consumers.
+Now that you’re ready to make the switch to coral reef safe sunscreen (and human-safe), consider the 10 options below, all of which have a “1” rating from the EWG, and positive reviews from online consumers.
 The products below are not officially endorsed by PADI or Project AWARE; however, if you are reading this article in the United States and make a purchase by clicking a link below, a portion of your purchase will go to Project AWARE via the Amazon Associates program.